 ▲ indicates offered in the current term

 PSYC 0202 - Research Methods in Psychology ▲

 Research Methods in Psychology

 This course will provide students with an understanding of the research methodology used by psychologists.
 Students will learn to read psychological studies and other related research as informed consumers.
 Students will collect, analyze, and interpret data during lab assignments.
 They will also design an empirical study, review the related literature, and write a formal APA-style research proposal.
-(PSYC 0105 and PSYC 0201; not open to first-year students; open to psychology and neuroscience majors) 3 hrs. lect./1.5 hr. lab
+(PSYC 0105 and PSYC 0201 or MATH 0116 or ECON 0210; not open to first-year students; open to psychology and neuroscience majors) 3 hrs. lect./1.5 hr. lab

 PSYC 0216 - Adolescence

 This course is designed to provide an overview of adolescent development, including the biological, cognitive, and social transitions of individuals during this period of life.
 Development also takes place in context, and we will pay particular attention to the role of family, peer group, school, work, and culture.
 Students will read research literature, as well as cases, in order to examine the central psychological issues of this developmental period, including identity, autonomy, intimacy, sexuality, and achievement.
 (PSYC 0105; open to seniors by waiver only) 3 hrs. lect./1 hr. disc.

 PSYC 0225 - Child Development